statespacedev/starid/docs/source/index.rst

 api.cpp
 ------------------------------------------------------------------------------------------------------------------

-provides the services used by higher-level python code. starid.py is a collection of calls to the api - a collection that happens to be able to make things happen and get things done. there's no reason other collections of call from python couldn't evolve as well.
+provides the services used by higher-level python code. starid.py is a collection of calls to this api - a collection that happens to be able to make things happen and get things done. there's no reason other collections of call from python couldn't evolve as well.

 .. automodule:: libstariddocs.api
     :members:

 sky.cpp
 ------------------------------------------------------------------------------------------------------------------

+interactive model of the sky, based on a set of stars from the nasa skymap star catalog. the stars are defined by a brightness cutoff - all stars brighter than the cutoff. with a cutoff of visual magnitude 6.5, this means slightly more than all stars visible to human eyes - 8876 in total.

 .. automodule:: libstariddocs.sky
     :members: